zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 ### Outcome(s)

-If the total amount of name servers used for the domain are two or more, then the test case succeeds .
+If the total amount of name servers used for the domain are two or more, then the test case succeeds.

 ### Special procedural requirements